abberdeen/circuitid-csharp/docs/PhoneOutboundRuleActionsApi.md

 ## CreatePhoneOutboundRuleAction

-> GetPhoneOutboundRuleAction200Response CreatePhoneOutboundRuleAction (Phoneoutboundruleactions phoneoutboundruleactions)
+> GetPhoneOutboundRuleAction200Response CreatePhoneOutboundRuleAction (PhoneoutboundruleactionsCreateOrPatch phoneoutboundruleactionsCreateOrPatch)

 Create a new object